BonorumSoft/TempTrack-Documentation/untitled.md

 {% endtab %}

 {% tab title="Accespoint" %}
-To set up the Hydrom as a Accesspoint, enter a name for the Accesspoint in the field below the "SSID".
+To set up the TempTrack as a Accesspoint, enter a name for the Accesspoint in the field below the "SSID".

 In the field below the "Password" enter the password of the Accesspoint.